Kohlrabbit/kubernetes-references/README.md

 )
 ```

 Tired of writing "KubernetesReferences::" ?
-Shortcuts are present with the `Kube` prefix:
+Classes are also callable with the `Kube` prefix:

 ```ruby
 require "kubernetes_references"